 Information Sessions Click here to see the full schedule of virtual information sessions.

 Applicant Interviews We need new volunteers now, more than ever.
 You can apply right online and we are currently conducting interviews virtually.

 Trainings We have added virtual trainings for the rest of the year.
 Click here to see the full schedules.

 Other Group Activities

-All support groups for CASA volunteers will be moving to an online format.
+Support groups for CASA volunteers will be on hiatus in April, but Program Managers will be checking in answer questions, provide support and catch up.
 Fundraising events and dinners that require in-person participation will be postponed until it is safe to congregate.
 We will keep you posted as we explore new ways to provide group interactions while practicing safe social distancing.